Code-Institute-Submissions/alychinque-my-coachee_SepResub/README.md

 * Ability to add, edit, and delete sessions.
 * Ability to add, edit, and delete materials like books, movies, and activities.
 * See a report with information about hours spent in the platform.

+#### Expectations

+* A powerful platform to organize all coachees and sessions.
+* To have a dashboard where all the necessary information is visible.
+* It should be easy to add, edit, and delete coachees, sessions and materials.
+* It should be multiplatform.